Lakeland Association of REALTORS®

 Fx.
 (863) 688-8253

 Many ethics complaints result from misunderstanding or a failure in communication.
 Before filing an ethics complaint, make reasonable efforts to communicate with your real estate professional or a principal broker in the firm.
-If these efforts are not fruitful, the Lakeland Association of REALTORS® can give you the procedures and forms necessary to file an ethics complaint.
+If these efforts are not fruitful, Lakeland REALTORS® can give you the procedures and forms necessary to file an ethics complaint.

 The REALTOR® Code of Ethics consists of seventeen (17) Articles.
 The duties imposed by many of the Articles are explained and illustrated through accompanying Standards of Practice or case interpretations.